 Green ‘Moon Girl’ Jacket or Dress

 Green pull ring zip jacket with contrast white trim or green pull ring zip mini-dress with contrast white trim, stand up collar, in either wool gabardine or poly-jersey.
 Large white ‘bug eye’ sunglasses.

-Probably André Courrèges (again), though actually by Mary Quant.
+Looks like André Courrèges (again), though actually by Mary Quant.
 Less green and a lot more white and this outfit could practically be taken from his 1964 Moon Girl collection.
 It’d be no surprise to discover Audrey is wearing Courrèges’ signature flat kidskin boots.